Slawone/webplayer-back/README.md

-# starter_repo
-a starter repository for backend and frontend applications
+# starter repository for backend application